cnuland/hello-chris-llm-d/TESTING_GUIDE.md

-# LLM-D Architecture Testing Guide
+# LLM-D Testing & Validation Guide

-This guide shows how to run tests to verify the LLM-D architecture.
-For architecture details and demo scenarios, see the [main README](README.md#demo-scenarios).
-For GuideLLM setup details, see the [GuideLLM README](guidellm/README.md).
+Comprehensive testing procedures to verify LLM-D performance and functionality.
+For architecture details, see the [main README](README.md).
+For deployment steps, see the [Deployment Guide](DEPLOYMENT_GUIDE.md).

 ## 🚀 Quick Start